oldjun/PyMyORM/README.md

 ### batch select

-the all() function will return all data which match the where condition, if the table is big, it will cost too much memory and slow down the program.
+the all() function will return all data which matched the where conditions, if the table is too big, it will cost too much memory and slow down the program.

 in this situation we can use batch() instead of all(). the code slice below shows each time read 100 users, until all to the end.